 Containers will use the shared volume using the local

 ./certs directory for certificates.
 However, if you let Docker to create the directory on startup, the container won't be able to get write access to it.
 Therefore, you should create the

 certs directory manually.
 You only need to do it once.

 Now you are ready to start the cluster.

-Check the log messages, after some time the elections process completes, and you'd be able to connect to each node using the Admin UI.
+Watching the log messages, you will see that after some time, the elections process completes.
+Then you're able to connect to each node using the Admin UI.
 Nodes should be accessible on the loopback address (

 localhost) over HTTP and TCP, using ports specified below: